-The main challenge in implementing the eControl component is to integrate electronic CITES permit information into the business and control processes of Customs and other relevant control authorities.
-This requires good understanding of both the requirements under the CITES Convention and the rules and procedures of Customs/other designated border control authorities, a joint understanding of the trade related risks and collaboration between the agencies in managing this risk.
-It is suggested that the designated national Management Authority and the national Customs/border control authorities establish a joint national steering group to supervise the project implementation.
+The main challenge in implementing the eControl component is to integrate electronic CITES permit information into the Customs decision making and trade control system.
+This requires good understanding of the CITES and Customs Authorities on their respective approval and control procedures, joint understanding of the trade related risks and collaboration in managing this risk.
+It is suggested that both authorities establish a joint steering group to supervise the project implementation.